-The software takes on the role of video wall controller, enabling users to change the content, adjust the content layout, and update content schedules.
+The software enables users to change the content, adjust the content layout, and update content schedules.
 It provides a richer set of control features including multi-user access and reporting.

 What are the benefits?

-Because of their large size, video walls naturally command attention.
+Because of their large size, video displays are able to command attention.
 They are hard to ignore by customers, employees, or visitors, which makes them an ideal tool for an organization’s branding or informational campaigns.

-Video walls can also free up staff so they can work on more pressing tasks.
+Video walls can help perform tasks an employee normally would.
+It can free up employee time so they can work on more pressing tasks.
 This is done by displaying important information that staff would typically have to answer: For instance:

-- large malls can display maps on video walls
+- Large malls can display maps on video display

 A video wall that is powered by content management software is designed to display different types of content simultaneously.
 For instance, a campus can use a video wall to display maps, school events, and useful information like weather, news and social media.

 LED video walls offer a lot of flexibility in design.
-They can be curved to fit around corners and columns, shaped in architectural ways outside of the traditional rectangle or square install.
+For instance, they can be curved to fit around corners and columns.
+Additionally they can be shaped in architectural ways outside of the traditional rectangle or square install.

 The content management software enables businesses to customize and personalize the content displayed on the screens.